WatStuff/GameOfLife/README.md

 # GameOfLife
-We want to program the Game of Life, which was originally planned by John Horton Conway, in C++.
+We are developing the Game of Life, which was originally planned by John Horton Conway, in C++.

 ----------------------readme.me-----------------------